zamfi/cca-computational-practices-2-spring-2020/project2.md

 This will install git, node, and npm on your remote server, allowing you to clone your code, and run the node server.
 Do so by following these steps:

 1. Type `git clone ` followed by a space.
 Then find the `https` link you copied earlier to your repository.
 Paste it in and then hit return.
 This will copy your code into the folder you're in.
-Then `cd` into the folder created by `git clone`.
+Then `cd` into the folder created by `git clone`; if your repository is called `cyoa-repo`, you'll want to use `cd cyoa-repo` to enter that folder.
 Use `ls` to show you the contents of the folder you're in!

 2. Run `npm install` -- this will install all the libraries that your project depends on, including react and some other stuff.